Ferrari 458: Engine seizure

 In 2012, Ferrari recalled certain 2011 and 2012 US market cars because the engine could seize suddenly and possibly cause a crash.
 The F136 engines had incorrectly mounted crankshafts.
 The manufacturer learned of one such incident from a review car lent to critics.
 Owners could choose from having a new engine installed by their dealer, having the engine removed and the work done by Ferrari North America or having a new crankshaft and bearings installed at the dealership.

 Marketing

 Hot Wheels produced a 1:18 scale model of the 458 Italia, Spider, GT2, Challenge, China Edition and, later, the Speciale versions under both its regular "Mattel / Heritage" and premium "Elite" and "Super Elite" lines of collectible die-cast models.
 Bburago also produced variants of the 458, such as the Italia, Spider and Challenge, in diecast in 1:18, 1:24, 1:32, and 1:43 scales under its "Race and play" line up.
 The Speciale version in 1:18 scale followed later under both its "Race and play" and "Signature series" lineups.

+The 458 was featured on the cover of Forza Motorsport 4.